 Coming back to Desteno, he says, “when it comes to empathy and compassion, the most powerful tool is a sense of similarity – a belief that people’s interests are joined and, thus, that they’re all on the same team and will benefit from supporting each other.”

 He encourages those teams interested in becoming more effective to “take time to learn about team members, find commonalities or shared interests and begin to highlight them in a discussion.
 Develop a team identity and encourage people to categorize themselves as part of it.“

 Kevin Delaney, the co-founder of Quartz an online news site recently wrote about how something weird happened with their startup when they crossed the 150-employee mark in their growth.
 He mentions that this was an experience that many startups encounter.
 He writes that once the staff exceeds 150 people, employees are no longer the single, cohesive, culture-reinforcing unit they were during the company’s earliest days.

 According to Delaney, one of the more prominent examples of an organization that worked hard to prevent this erosion in commonality and group identity is W.L.
 Gore & Associates, the maker of Gore-Tex fabric.

-At Cloverleaf we are building solutions to help you manage teams of 5, 150 or 1,000.
-We understand that teams are constantly evolving as is the culture and the ability to execute on a plan.
-That is why an organizational design tool like Cloverleaf's is critical to getting the most out of your talent investment.
+At Cloverleaf, we are building solutions to help you manage teams of 5, 150, or 1,000.
+We understand that teams are constantly evolving as is the culture and the ability to execute a plan.
+That is why an organizational design tool like Cloverleaf’s is critical to getting the most out of your talent investment.